Placement Evaluations and requirements are dependent on the degree program. Please see the Audition Overview page for those requirements.

 - Identifying/Organizing the Components of Medium and Large Formal Structures (i.e. Binary, Ternary, Rondo, Sonata, etc.)

-Ear Training Placement Exam
+Ear Training Placement Evaluation

 The School of Music’s Fundamentals of Ear Training & Musicianship I (MUS 221) covers simple rhythm dictation; interval recognition, and simple melodic dictation.
-If you have either taken classes at another institution or would like to be exempt from MUS 221 sign up for the Ear Training Placement Exam.
+If you have either taken classes at another institution or would like to be exempt from MUS 221 sign up for the Ear Training Placement evaluation.

 Please note that incoming students who place into MUS 130 (Music Theory Fundamentals) will be required to enroll in and pass MUS 130 before enrolling in MUS 221-23.